KiDS-1000 cosmology: Combined second- and third-order shear statistics: Conclusions

 We investigate which parts of the data vector can be neglected without losing too much cosmological information.
-This is important because the data vector for third-order shear statistics, due to its possibility of combining three different filters with three different redshift bins, inflates the data vector easily to several hundred elements.
+This is important because the data vector for third-order shear statistics, due to the possibility it offers of combining three different filters with three different redshift bins, inflating the data vector to several hundred elements easily.
 Therefore, both a numerical and an analytical covariance are difficult to compute.
 We find that cross-tomographic redshift bins contain a large amount of cosmological information.
 Using only equal-scale filter radii but all available tomographic bin combinations was the best data compression strategy, which comes with the advantage that equal-scale filters are faster to compute analytically as they require a lower integral accuracy.
-Next, we investigate the chosen filter radii.
-For this we measure and model the $\MapMapMap$ for $\theta_\mathrm{ap}\in\{\ang{;4}, \ang{;6}, \ang{;8}, \ang{;10},\ang{;14}, \ang{;18},\ang{;22}, \ang{;26}, \ang{;32}, \ang{;36}\}$.
+Next, we investigated the chosen filter radii.
+For this we measured and modelled the $\MapMapMap$ for $\theta_\mathrm{ap}\in\{\ang{;4}, \ang{;6}, \ang{;8}, \ang{;10},\ang{;14}, \ang{;18},\ang{;22}, \ang{;26}, \ang{;32}, \ang{;36}\}$.
 We find that filter radii above $\ang{;30}$ do not contribute much constraining power and that having many small filter radii is unnecessary.
-The best option is to use a filter radii from each range like $\theta_\mathrm{ap}\in\{\ang{;4}, \ang{;8},\ang{;14}, \ang{;32}\}$.
-We also test if selecting elements that maximise the Fisher information matrix on $S_8$ is more optimal, but find no difference in selecting all equal-scale filter radii.
+The best option is to use filter radii $\theta_\mathrm{ap}\in\{\ang{;4}, \ang{;8},\ang{;14}, \ang{;32}\}$.
+We also tested whether selecting elements that maximise the Fisher information matrix on $S_8$ is more optimal but find no difference compared to selecting all equal-scale filter radii.
 However, this method can be used to speed up the modelling and measurement of future analyses by discarding irrelevant elements.